 Recommend Types of Treatment

-We determine what treatment will work best for an individual and help them understand the process.
-Options for treatment may include a residential, intensive outpatient, outpatient, or partial hospitalization program.
+We determine what treatment programs will work best for an individual and help them understand the process.
+Options for treatment after detox may include a residential or inpatient program (IP), intensive outpatient program (IOP), outpatient program (OP), or partial hospitalization program (PHP).

 Aftercare Planning

-Even after formal treatment ends, participating in aftercare planning supports long-term recovery.
-It provides the individual with a place to turn for support down the line and extended accountability.
+Even after formal treatment ends, participating in aftercare services supports long-term recovery.
+It provides the individual with a place to turn for ongoing support down the line and extends accountability.

-Brentwood Springs Detox in Nashville, TN offers professional detox from benzodiazepines supervised by medical specialists 24/7.
+Brentwood Springs Detox offers holistic detox from benzodiazepines supervised by medical specialists 24/7.
 Our trained and caring staff allows you to complete the benzo detox process comfortably and safely while preparing to transition into the next phase of recovery.
-We accept some Cigna and Aetna plays to help cover treatment.

-Contact us today and get started on recovering from benzodiazepine addiction.
+Contact us today to speak to our experienced staff about our approach to benzodiazepine detox in Nashville, Tennessee.
 We can help you get healthy again.